Skip to navigation Skip to content

 • undertakes or facilitates crisis intervention where required

-• refers the CDP job seeker for follow-up intervention to be conducted
+• refers the RAES job seeker for follow-up intervention to be conducted

 • recommends reconsideration of current mutual obligation requirements where appropriate